Folder Configuration Object

 Filtering Responses

-# Filter folders by name (partial matching)
+# Filter folders by labels

-# Filter folders with exact name matching
+# Filter folders by type

 Controlling Pagination with max_limit